theoducrey/eth_asf_proj/README.md

-Requirement : docker installed and callable using the docker-compose up command
+Requirement : docker installed and callable using the docker-compose up command , and numpy installed

 To get more information about the pipeline and how to run it we invite you to read the implementation setup of the project report availible as a pdf on the git :